weldr/weldr.github.io/_drafts/Unpacking-RPM-names.md

 have!
 But instead we can only pick one of those pieces of data, and then we encode it into the RPM name in a way that's _not machine-readable_.

+Another example is `FRAMEWORK-LANG`: this usually means that this is the package you want to install if you want to use FRAMEWORK in LANG.

+Wouldn't it be nice if these relationships were a) formalized, and b) _not crammed into the package name_?

+**TODO: other relationships, other metadata**

+**TODO: talk about file-purpose here or in the file-level section?**

-### 4. File type/purpose tags
+### 4. File-level metadata

-We sure do love labeling things.

 **TODO IMPROVE**

+We sure do love labeling things!
+Look at all those "file-type" and "file-purpose" tags!

 It's pretty good that we label docs as such, but it's kind of a shame that we have like 7 different tags for that: `doc`, `docs`, `javadoc`, `help`...